Prefix-bounded matrices: Special g-polymatroids

-\Remark {\em A special class of elementary prefix-bounded g-polymatroids is the following.
-Let $\gamma (u_i):=1$ for $i\in [t]$, and let $\varphi (u_i) := 0$ for $i\in [t-1]$ and $\varphi (u_t):=1$.
-Then the prefix-bounded g-polymatroid defined by these functions is a base-polyhedron whose integral elements are $(0,\pm 1)$-valued for which the first and last non-zero component is $+1$, and which are sign-alternating in the sense that the non-zero components follow each other with alternating sign. $\bullet $}\eRe
+\begin{remark} A special class of elementary prefix-bounded g-polymatroids is the following.
+Let $\gamma (u_i) \coloneqq +1$ for $i\in [t]$, and let $\varphi (u_i) \coloneqq 0$ for $i\in [t-1]$ and $\varphi (u_t) \coloneqq +1$.
+Then the prefix-bounded g-polymatroid defined by these functions is a base-polyhedron whose integral elements are exactly the $(0,\pm 1)$-valued, not-identically-zero vectors for which the first and last non-zero components are $+1$ and non-zero components are {\bf sign-alternating}, that is, the non-zero components follow each other with alternating sign. $\bullet$ \end{remark}

-\Remark {\em The notion of elementary prefix-bounded g-polymatroids can be extended in a natural way to the case when $\varphi (u_0)$ and $\gamma (u_0)$ are not necessarily zero.
-This model includes the polytope of such sign-alternating $(0,\pm 1)$-valued vectors whose first and last non-zero components are arbitrarily prescribed (and not necessarily $+1$ and $+1$), see Section~\ref{WASM}.) $\bullet $ }\eRe
+\begin{remark} The notion of elementary prefix-bounded g-polymatroids can be extended in a natural way to the case when $\varphi (u_0)$ and $\gamma (u_0)$ are not necessarily zero.
+This model includes the polytope of such sign-alternating $(0,\pm 1)$-valued vectors whose first and last non-zero components are arbitrary --- and not necessarily $+1$ and $+1$. $\bullet$ \end{remark}

-\Remark {\em The question naturally arises whether one gets a g-polymatroid when there are bounds not only on the prefixes but on the suffixes (i.e., on the complements of the prefixes), as well.
-The answer in general is negative.
-Let $U:=\{u_1,u_2,u_3\}$, and let $+1$ be the upper bound on prefix $\{u_1,u_2\}$ and suffix $\{u_2,u_3\}$.
-The polyhedron belonging to these is not a g-polymatroid.
+\begin{remark} A natural question is whether one still obtains a g-polymatroid when bounds are imposed not only on the prefixes but also on the {\bf suffixes} (i.e., on the complements of the prefixes).
+In general, the answer is negative.
+For example, let $U \coloneqq {u_1,u_2,u_3}$, and let the upper bound be $+1$ both for the prefix ${u_1,u_2}$ and for the suffix ${u_2,u_3}$.
+The corresponding polyhedron is not a g-polymatroid.
+However, if the lower and upper bounds for the entire ground set coincide, then the bounds on the prefixes and suffixes together define a base-polyhedron.

-On the other hand, if the lower and the upper bounds for the ground-set coincide, then the lower and upper bounds on the prefixes and suffixes define a base-polyhedron. $\bullet $ }\eRe
+An analogous situation occurs when bounds are imposed on segments rather than on prefixes and suffixes: in general, the resulting polyhedron is not a g-polymatroid.
+If, however, the lower and upper bounds are uniform, then they define a weak pair, and consequently we do obtain a g-polymatroid. $\bullet$ \end{remark}